TULiberalArts/History/pages/resources.md

 - [Dissertations in Progress](http://www.cla.temple.edu/history/graduate/dissertations-in-progress/)
 - [Dissertations Defended 2011 – 2012](http://www.cla.temple.edu/history/graduate/dissertations-defended-2011-2012/)

-## The Department of History has a number of awards available to undergraduate and graduate students.
+## Awards and Scholarships

+The History Department offers a number of awards to undergraduates who demonstrate excellence in their History courses.
+At the end of the spring term each academic year a handful of students are selected to receive recognition for their research and writing abilities.[Learn more](http://www.cla.temple.edu/history/alumni-giving/department-awards/)

 ### A. Charles and S. Nevada Adams Scholarship